The Journey Begins

 Seven years ago, I was a soon-to-be Towson University graduate pursuing an Art degree.
 In my Web Design course, our final project challenged us to try something we had never done before, and create a website about the experience.
 That's when I first tried yoga...I hated it.

 The room was dark; everyone else was older than me.
 The instructor spoke too softly; the music was so boring.
 I wanted to move quicker, I wasn't flexible enough.
-It was time to meditate; all I wanted to
+It was time to meditate; all I wanted to do was escape.

 My anti-yoga site earned me an "A," and I wrote off yoga.